komunre/btag/README.md

 `Writer` - use `OpenStream` and `WriteAll` or `WriteAllList` to write to file.

 # Limitations
-Int16 tag value.
+32767 (Int16) bytes tag value length.

-255 bytes tag title.
+255 bytes tag title length.